Clausen1990/Clausen1990/README.md

 Hi 👋 I'm Claudia Beltran
 ================================

 Data Engineer with more than 10 years of experience in Supply Chain.
-Looking for opportunities to help build and maintain strong infrastructures that produce high-quality and consistent data.
+Looking for opportunities to learn and help build and maintain strong infrastructures that produce high-quality and consistent data.

 *   🌍  I'm based in St Albans, UK
 *   ✉️  You can contact me at [clau.p.beltran@gmail.com](mailto:clau.p.beltran@gmail.com)